The Eco-Lighthouse in brief

 - New, improved General Industry Criteria, offering more standardized implementation

-The Eco-Lighthouse has conducted a thorough comparison of the EMAS’ Article 45 of REGULATION (EC) No 1221/2009 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL to the Eco-Lighthouse certification scheme.
-The conclusions from this comparison is that the Eco-Lighthouse Foundation mainly meets the specifications required by EMAS.
-Note that the intention of Article 45 is to compare different environmental management systems, not that all systems should be similar to EMAS in every way.
+Prior to the formulation of this document, the Eco-Lighthouse conducted a thorough comparison of the EMAS’ REGULATION (EC) No 1221/2009 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL, compared to the Eco-Lighthouse certification scheme.
+The conclusions from this comparison was that the Eco-Lighthouse Foundation mainly met the specifications required by EMAS, apart from some issues pertaining to transparency and environmental policy, issues which were addressed by the revision of individual criteria.

-Furthermore, pertaining to the requirement that certifiers (environmental controllers) should be accredited or licensed by their parent body, it is important to note that The Eco-Lighthouse functions as a licensing body.
-The Eco-Lighthouse administration controls the Eco-Lighthouse certification system through the application of approved consultants when preparing for certification, and thorough training, approval and control of the third-party certifiers’ work in the field.
+Furthermore, pertaining to the requirement that certifiers (environmental controllers) should be accredited by their parent body, it is important to note that The Eco-Lighthouse is not accredited as such, but rather controls the Eco-Lighthouse certification system through the general and specific industry criteria, the use of approved consultants when preparing for certification, the digitalization and reporting done through the ELH web portal and through the training, approval and monitoring of the certifiers’ work in the field.